 Purchase a desk chair that provides good back support (this is the one I have).
 Make sure your lighting is sufficient so you’re not straining your eyes.
-And ensure that your AC and heating work properly.
-It may seem superfluous, but these little extras really make a big difference.
+I realize this may seem superfluous, but I promise you, these little extras make a big difference.

 Get In The Zone

 You’ve set your hours, and you’re sitting comfortably in your office.
 Now it’s time to focus.

 I recommend starting with the strategy of time blocking.
 This will help you efficiently map out your workday and recognize how much time you want to spend on each task.